turkeylurkey/liberty-tools-intellij/CONTRIBUTING.md

-# Contributing to Liberty Tools for IntelliJ IDEA
+# Contributing to Tools for IntelliJ IDEA

 We welcome contributions, and request you follow these guidelines.

-> Note: Starting with the [0.0.8 early release](https://github.com/OpenLiberty/liberty-tools-intellij/releases/tag/0.0.8), Java 17 (bundled with IntelliJ IDEA version 2022.2+) and a minimum version of IntelliJ IDEA version 2022.2 are required to run Liberty Tools for IntelliJ IDEA.

  - [Raising issues](#raising-issues)
  - [Legal](#legal)